-12 Historic temperature suitability of mainstem water temperatures for the six nonnative fish 13 species was examined using modeled water historic temperatures at the five evaluation locations 14 for a 23-year period from October 1, 1989, through September 30, 2012 (water years 15 1990-2012), as the temperature inputs (Figure F-26).
-Figure F-33 presents the annual 16 temperature suitability scores for spawning, incubation, and growth of the six nonnative fish 17 species based upon the modeled historic temperatures for water years 1990-2012 at RM 225 18 (Diamond Creek).
-The mean annual temperature suitability scores for each species and 19 temperature group for the five river locations are presented in Figure F-34.
-The overall means of 20 annual suitability scores for the coldwater and warmwater nonnative fish species groups across 21 all river locations during the 1990-2012 water years are presented in Figure F-35.
+Historic suitability of mainstem water temperatures for the six nonnative fish species was examined using modeled water historic temperatures at the five evaluation locations for a 23-year period from October 1, 1989, through September 30, 2012 (water years 1990-2012), as the temperature inputs (Figure F-26).
+Figure F-33 presents the annual temperature suitability scores for spawning, incubation, and growth of the six nonnative fish species based upon the modeled historic temperatures for water years 1990-2012 at RM 225 (Diamond Creek).
+The mean annual temperature suitability scores for each species and temperature group for the five river locations are presented in Figure F-34.
+The overall means of annual suitability scores for the coldwater and warmwater nonnative fish species across all river locations during the 1990-2012 water years are presented in Figure F-35.

-26 In general, temperature suitability for coldwater nonnative species (i.e., brown and 27 rainbow trout) would be similar among most of the long-term strategies at most locations 28 downstream of Glen Canyon Dam and would be remain similar to current conditions based on 29 comparisons to Alternative A (Figure F-36).
-Because of the effects of the timing and magnitude 30 of peak and base flow releases on water temperatures, temperature suitability would be slightly 31 greater under Alternative F than other long-term strategies at the confluence with the Little 32 Colorado River (RM 61) and lower under Alternative F than other long-term strategies for 33 locations farther downstream; however, those differences are very small and may not be 34 biologically significant.
-Although main channel temperature regimes at and downstream of 35 RM 61 appear to become more suitable for trout species than at locations closer to the dam 36 (Figure F-36), the abundance of trout is known to be lower at those locations (based on 37 sampling), suggesting that other habitat characteristics (e.g., substrate composition and water 38 clarity) may be less suitable at these downstream locations.
-Because inclusion of flow actions 39 such as HFEs, TMFs, and low summer flows had only minor influences on modeled monthly 40 mainstem water temperatures during periods of the year considered most important for spawning and egg incubation by trout, these flow actions have little effects on modeled mainstem 41 42 temperature suitability and would not alter relative suitability for coldwater nonnative species 43 among the long-term strategies (Figure F-36).
+In general, temperature suitability for coldwater nonnative species (i.e., brown and rainbow trout) would be similar among most of the long-term strategies at most locations downstream of Glen Canyon Dam and would be remain similar to current conditions based on comparisons to Alternative A (Figure F-36).
+Because of the effects of the timing and magnitude of peak and base flow releases on water temperatures, temperature suitability would be slightly greater under Alternative F than under the other long-term strategies at the confluence with the Little Colorado River (RM 61), and lower under Alternative F than under the other long-term strategies for locations farther downstream; however, those differences are very small and may not be biologically significant.
+Although main channel temperature regimes at and downstream of RM 61 appear to become more suitable for trout species than at locations closer to the dam (Figure F-36), the abundance of trout is known to be lower at those locations (based on sampling), suggesting that other habitat characteristics (e.g., substrate composition and water clarity) may be less suitable at these downstream locations.
+Because inclusion of flow actionssuch as HFEs, TMFs, and low summer flows-had only minor influences on modeled monthly mainstem water temperatures during periods of the year considered most important for spawning and egg incubation by trout, these flow actions have little effect on modeled mainstem temperature suitability and would not alter relative suitability for coldwater nonnative species among the long-term strategies (Figure F-36).